vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> shutdown

-   This command disable the peer.
+   This command disable the peer or peer group.
 To reenable the peer use the delete form of this command.

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> description <text>

-   Set description of the peer.
+   Set description of the peer or peer group.

+.. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> update-source <address|interface>

+   Specify the IPv4 source address to use for the BGP session to this neighbour, may be specified as either an IPv4 address directly or as an interface name.

 Capability Negotiation
 ^^^^^^^^^^^^^^^^^^^^^^